New Zealand may be a dream move for Britons, but what are the living costs?

 Bottle of Wine

 Getting around is an incredibly important part of life, no matter where you choose to settle.
 Public transport will vary depending on your exact location.
-For example, the availability of trains and tubes in London is higher, likely better quality, and better connected than if you were to live somewhere more rural.
+For example, the availability of trains in Auckland is higher, likely better quality, and better connected than if you were to live somewhere more rural.
+A monthly transport pass in Auckland costs around £94, while rural commuters may need to rely on limited bus services, which could work out more expensive in the long run.

-What’s more, driving is a common way of getting around in both countries, so you may need to consider this as an option when comparing living costs in the UK and New Zealand.
-If this is the way you would prefer to get around, it might be useful to know that on average the cost of owning and maintaining a vehicle is typically lower in New Zealand.
-This includes purchasing and insuring your car.
+Driving is a common way of getting around in both countries, so you may need to consider this as an option when comparing living costs in the UK and New Zealand.
+If this is the way you would prefer to get around, it might be useful to know that, on average, the cost of owning and maintaining a vehicle is typically lower in New Zealand.
+This includes purchasing and insuring your car as well as the cost of fuel per litre.

 Item